 One of the best things you can do for your business is research.
 Self-research can give you insight into your audience’s needs and wants and will also help to keep you up-to-date with the latest trends in marketing.
 It’s also a great tool to help you generate new ideas and see what your competitors are doing.

 Have you ever said to yourself ‘I wish I had five more minutes?’.
-Well that can be a problem of the past.
+Well, that can be a problem of the past.
 Scheduling your content not only saves time but it can help to set a regular posting schedule into place, ultimately helping to boost reach and engagement.
 Once you’ve gone through the initial planning stage and your content is ready to go, why not try the “set and forget” approach?
 There are plenty of programs out there to try with free and paid options available.
 Again, start small.
 Try scheduling one or two posts a week and gradually build up when you get the hang of it.

 It’s like in any aspect of your life; communication is key.
 Allowing open and honest communication between yourself and your employees will resolve things faster.
 Falling behind schedule?
 Ask for help.
 Have an idea?
 Share it.
-Keeping things to yourself won’t help you or your business, so having an open, honest and respectful communication policy can help keep the gears turning.
+Keeping things to yourself won’t help you or your business, so having an open, honest, and respectful communication policy can help keep the gears turning.

 Take a break

 There’s no shame in needing a break.
 Working endless hours back to back is mentally tiring.
-Giving yourself a small break to switch off, meditate, take your eyes away from the screen, stretch, check a notification, Whatever it may be, separating from your work, especially when you’re in a mental block can actually be beneficial in gaining mental clarity and can actually increase productivity.
+Giving yourself a small break to switch off, meditate, take your eyes away from the screen, stretch, or check a notification, Whatever it may be, separating from your work, especially when you’re in a mental block can be beneficial in gaining mental clarity and can increase productivity.

 The key point in all of this is to start small.
-Starting too much at once can be overwhelming and set yourself up for failure.
+Starting too much at once can be overwhelming and set you up for failure.
 Achieving those smaller goals is not only creating the foundation for larger tasks, but it’s also so rewarding.
 If you’re still struggling to meet your goals, talk to Frankie and we can help you get back on track and improve your marketing efforts.